 The Regional Secretariat

 The CTI-CFF Regional Secretariat (interim) was created during the First CTI-CFF Senior Officials Meeting in Bali in December 2007.
-During the CTI-CFF Ministerial Meeting (MM) in October 2011, the CT6 endorsed a suite of legal documents that will guide the operations of the organization, including putting in place merit based recruitment of staff, coordination procedures, and financial contributions to be borne by each country.
+During the CTI-CFF Ministerial Meeting (MM) in October 2011, the CT6 endorsed a suite of legal documents that will guide the operations of the organization, including putting in place merit-based recruitment of staff, coordination procedures, and financial contributions to be borne by each country.
 This suite of foundational agreements will allow a fully independent Regional Secretariat to coordinate the implementation of the CTI Regional Plan of Action.

 All of the CT6 countries ratified the “Agreement on the Establishment of the Regional Secretariat of the Coral Triangle Initiative on Coral Reefs, Fisheries and Food Security (CTI-CFF)” which forms the foundation from which the Regional Secretariat shall operate.